tbnorth/jsonbin/README.md

 ```

 I.e. the compressed format's not intended for writing to a file
-or anything other than transient tranmission.
+or anything other than transient transmission.

 It's “domain specific” because it requires both ends have a
 synchronized list of fields like this: